sdsc-ordes/demo-biomedit-workflow/README.md

 `git clone https://github.com/SDSC-ORD/demo_biomedit_workflow.git && cd demo_biomedit_workflow`

+### New

+Commands to interact with the workflow will be defined as different [Nextflow profiles](https://www.nextflow.io/docs/latest/config.html#config-profiles) with the following commands:

+* `prod-run`: Run the containerized workflow using the latest commit on the repository remote and containers from the private registry.
+* `dev-run`: Run the containerized workflow using the workflow file in the current directory and publicly available containers defined in `conf/containers.yaml`.

+### Old
 Commands to interact with the workflow are written as Makefile rules (see the [Makefile](Makefile)):
 * `make prod-run`: Run the containerized workflow using the latest commit on the repository remote and containers from the private registry.
 * `make dev-run`: Run the containerized workflow using the workflow file in the current directory and publicly available containers defined in `conf/containers.yaml`.